juice-shop/pwning-juice-shop/part2/weak-security.md

 ### Log in with the administrator's user credentials without previously changing them or applying SQL Injection {#weakPasswordChallenge}

+You might have already solved this challenge along with [Log in with the administrator's user account](sqli.md#loginAdminChallenge) if you chose not to use SQL Injection.
+This challenge can only be solved if you use the original password of the administrator.
+If you _accidentally_ changed the password, do not despair: The original password will _always_ be accepted to make sure you can solve this challenge.

 #### Hints

+* Guessing might work just fine.
+* If you harvested the admin's password hash, you can try to attack that.
+* In case you use some hacker tool, you can also go for a _brute force attack_ using a generic _password list_

 ### Log in with Bjoern's user account without previously changing his password, applying SQL Injection, or hacking his Google account